 A piece on New Zealand’s Radio Live about a campaign in the town of Palmerston on the North Island to encourage children to spend more time outdoors featured parent Heather Knox, who is behind the Palmy Dirty 30 campaign, and gave Playing Out a mention as inspiration behind her efforts.

-In September 2019, this blog piece was published and Radio NZ are due to feature the story!
+In September 2019, this blog piece was published and Radio NZ featured the story.

 Other NZ feedback includes: